What is Thoracic Outlet Syndrome?

 Very rarely if the subclavian artery is compressed, stroke is a possibility.

-Treatment for thoracic outlet syndrome usually recovered with physiotherapy.
+Treatment for thoracic outlet syndrome usually recovered with physiotherapy and rehabilitation.
 If symptoms are worsening and severe after physiotherapy, surgery may be required.

 - Posture correction and training